Hillary Clinton Turns Question About Running In 2020 Into A Joke About Her Athleticism

-Former Secretary of State and 2016 Democratic presidential nominee Hillary Clinton has a history of using humor to strategically move around questions she doesn’t care to directly answer and on Wednesday, she turned a question about running in the 2020 election into a joke about physically running.
+Former Secretary of State and 2016 Democratic presidential nominee Hillary Clinton has a history of using humor to strategically move around questions she doesn’t care to directly answer.
+On Wednesday, she turned a question about running in the 2020 election into a joke about physically running.

 According to The Hill, during an appearance at a conference with The New York Times, Clinton received laughs from the audience when the interviewer asked her what might propel her to “run again” in the next presidential election — the question every reporter and media outlet wants to know.